 So now you have four different tactics to combat the dreaded cabbage moth and cabbage worms.
 I’d love to know if you have any other techniques for getting rid of or preventing these plant-loving eaters.
 If you’re looking for a more comprehensive guide on garden pests and how to control them without harsh pesticides (that kill pollinators and beneficial insects, too) check out my book Natural Pest Control for the Home Garden!

-Other Natural Pest Control Articles you may enjoy:
+Other Natural Pest Control Methods

 Have a great week and happy gardening!